 Insert a new oscillatory time sweep step and set the experimental temperature to room temperature, the test duration as a function of the estimated curing time based on the Data Sheet of the adhesive, and the strain percentage acquired from the previous logarithmic strain sweep test [1].

-SCREEN: To be provided by Authors: Time sweep step being inserted, then temperature, test duration, and strain percentage being seleted
+SCREEN: To be provided by Authors: Time sweep step being inserted, then temperature, test duration, and strain percentage being selected

-Then select Discrete and set the frequencies 1, 3 and 10 hertz for all of the samples [1].
+Select Discrete and set the frequencies 1, 3 and 10 hertz for all of the samples [1].

 SCREEN: To be provided by Authors: Discrete being selected, then frequencies being set

+Then, place a new sample and start the experiment

+SCREEN: To be provided by Authors: Play button being clicked.

 Torque sweep and Temperature Scan Testing